 Overall, the goal is to remove as much laurel as possible over winter, when there is lowest chance of disturbing nesting birds and other wildlife, and in the most effective way to keep it at bay: cutting it as low to the ground as possible.

 However, Stoke Park is also a Grade II listed parkland, thanks to the 18th century landscape garden of Thomas Wright.
 Part of his vision for the landscape of the Park included a Great Saloon – essentially a large circle of laurel – in Hermitage Wood.
-This needs to be retained as part of conservation of this historically significant landscape and so this winter we have focused on removing laurel from inside the saloon, which has become overgrown over the years, while retaining the outer hedge.
+This needs to be retained – as much as is practical – as part of conservation of this historically significant landscape and so this winter we have focused on removing laurel from inside the saloon, which has become overgrown over the years, while retaining the outer hedge.

-The Great Saloon now feels like a much more open space, while more effectively preserving Thomas Wright’s original vision for the space.
+The Great Saloon now feels like a much more open space, while more closely (although not precisely) preserving Thomas Wright’s original vision for the space.

-With spring not too far away it will be interesting to see what plants and flowers emerge.
+With spring not too far away it will be interesting to see what plants and flowers emerge into this open space.
 Take a walk through the wood in the next few months and you might spot bluebells, snowdrops, cyclamen and ferns, amongst many others.
 You may also see a wealth of butterflies; this is something we will be monitoring with our annual butterfly transect, which runs through the Park, including a section in the Great Saloon.

 Find out more